elpheria/rpc-websockets/README.md

 * &lt;Object&gt;

-Emits a notification event a client has subscribed to once the server sends it.
+Emits a notification event with possible parameters a client has subscribed to once the server sends it.

 Example:
 ```js